NodeBE4/opinion/_posts/2022-05-09-EnclavedMicrostate.md

 One speculation, which I don't think is that likely but which nevertheless is, from a purely semantic perspective, a valid read of 天人崩, is that Qiantian Ba was listing an additional omen: there may have been a mountain called Tianren which collapsed in a landslide.
 That said I have found no reference to a mountain going by such a name, and I'd stand by my original read of it being a figurative descriptor of Heaven and man being thrown in disarray.

+----- __428.4__ -----2022-05-19 12:48:24+08:00:

+This is only if you tendentiously read *any* notion of the sacred/divine and the earthly as distinct phenomena as indicative of Christian theology.
+'Heaven' in this case can be understood simply as the abstract forces of the cosmos and 'man' as human affairs.

 ### 429: [Would it have made more strategic sense for Napoleon to march toward St. Petersburg instead of Moscow for the 1812 Russian Campaign?](https://old.reddit.com/r/WarCollege/comments/uocoug/would_it_have_made_more_strategic_sense_for/), submitted on 2022-05-13 06:12:11+08:00.

 ----- __429.1__ -----2022-05-13 18:28:28+08:00: